apache/mxnet/docs/tutorials/python/mnist.md

 lenet = mx.sym.SoftmaxOutput(data=fc2, name='softmax')
 ```

-Now train LeNet with the same hyper-parameters as before.
+Now we train LeNet with the same hyper-parameters as before.
 Note that, if GPU is
 available, it is desirable to use GPU for the computation given that LeNet is
-more complex than the previous multilayer perceptron.
+more complex and compute intensive than the previous multilayer perceptron.
 To do so, we only need to
 change `mx.cpu()` to `mx.gpu()`.

 ```python